nishizhen/grownetics/Handbook/sales.md

 #### How to pick a logo

-+ Primary logo is always the green one with the icon above the logotype, only use alternatives when absolutely necessary.
++ Primary logo is always the green one with the icon above the logotype, only use alternatives when if it's a tight horizontal format.
 + Always pick the highest resolution logo possible, and ensure there is enough white space around wherever it is placed.
 Refer to style guide if unsure how to use the logo.
 + Use .png when transparent background is needed
 + Horizontal logo is for just that